openQA-Bites/Blog/openqa_blog/content/posts/2021-02-04-background-scripts.md

   - openQA
 tags:
   - Scripting
+Summary: "This post describes the caveats and correct handling of the bash background operator within openQA."
+type: post
 ---
 Most of the openQA test cases run command sequentially.
 One command nicely after the next one.
 But in some cases it can be useful, to run a handful of commands in parallel and then wait for them to finish.
 Here we are covering the caveats of using the bash background operator `&` in openQA.